 Carbohydrates and Athletes

 For long workouts, there can be multiple performance benefits of drinking a sports drink containing carbohydrates.
-These benefits could include glycogen sparing, the prevention of hypoglycemia, delayed hunger and the activation of reward centers in the central nervous system.

 The main goal of post-exercise carbohydrate recovery is glycogen restoration.
 An athlete should consume carbohydrates as soon as possible after their workout to maximize the effective recovery time between sessions.
-The recovery window is about 30 minutes after a workout, which is why we recommend drinking our Rapid Recovery product immediately after activity.
+Additionally. the recovery window is about 30 minutes after a workout, which is why we recommend drinking our Rapid Recovery product immediately after activity.

 What is Cyclic Dextrin And What Can It Do For You?

 Cyclic dextrin is a starch made from corn and is digested quickly and easily so athletes have a lower risk of stomach distress.
 It is a fast carbohydrate that rapidly raises blood sugar if a person isn’t exercising and quickly delivers sugar to working muscles during exercise.